graphql-crystal/dataloader/README.md

 ## Usage

-See (examples)[examples] for working examples.
+See [examples](examples) for working examples.
 It's possible to use GraphQL::Dataloader outside of a GraphQL application.
 It can be a nice abstraction for any type data fetching benefitting from batching (i.e. fetching data from a REST API).
 In GraphQL however it quickly becomes almost a